-Medgar Evers College (MEC) continues to place the highest priority on the health, safety, and wellbeing of its faculty, staff, and students, as well as the community at large.
-The College remained open throughout the Pandemic with a dedicated group of essential staff – officers, custodians, maintenance personnel, and operation teams to achieve an open and safe environment.
-We are thankful that these frontline staff has worked daily to protect the campus and community as others work remotely to serve our students effectively.
+Medgar Evers College (MEC) continues to place the highest priority on the health, safety, and well-being of its students, faculty, and staff, as well as the community at large.
+The College remained open throughout the pandemic with a dedicated group of essential staff – officers, custodians, maintenance personnel, and operations teams – to achieve an open and safe environment.
+We are thankful that these frontline staff members have worked daily to protect the campus and community as others worked remotely to effectively serve our students.

-MEC will continue to follow guidelines and directives from Public Health, New York State, and CUNY for the Fall 2021 semester and outline a series of guiding principles that clarify its restarting process as implemented and evolved through the Pandemic.
-We are entering a new and hopeful phase in the fight against COVID – as evidenced show an increase in New York State vaccination and a decrease in hospitalization due to COVID.
+MEC will continue to follow public health, New York State, and CUNY guidelines and directives for the fall 2021 semester.
+This plan will outline a series of guiding principles that clarify the restarting process as its implementation has evolved throughout the pandemic.
+We are entering a new and hopeful phase in the fight against COVID-19, as evidenced by an increase in New York State vaccination rates and a decrease in hospitalizations.

-The MEC Taskforce has actively worked on a detailed plan for the 2021-2022 Academic program, intending to have up to 25-50% in-person instruction and the return to campus of student life, including the resumption of on-campus extracurricular activities and counseling services to the fullest extent possible.
-In addition, with increased building occupancy, the College will address changes to the logistical and spatial requirements in the guidelines currently geared to the social distancing of 6 feet.
+The MEC Taskforce has actively worked on a detailed plan for the 2021–22 academic year, with the intent to have have up to 25 to 50% in-person instruction and the return of student life to campus, including the resumption of on-campus extracurricular activities and counseling services to the fullest extent possible.
+In addition, with increased building occupancy, the College will address changes to the logistical and spatial requirements in the guidelines currently geared to social distancing of six feet.

-The College has engaged in multiple scenarios planning.
-It will continue to monitor public health conditions to ensure that our academic and campus preparations meet all the latest federal, state, and CUNY guidelines.
-The final plan allows sufficient flexibility to adjust as circumstances in the Fall dictate through all of these efforts.
-The plan includes current public health guidelines with 6 feet distancing and the newly reduced 3 feet distancing announced by the CDC recently.
-In addition, the College will require weekly surveillance testing for unvaccinated individuals.
+The College has engaged in planning multiple scenarios.
+It will continue to monitor public health conditions to ensure that our academic and campus preparations meet all of the latest federal, New York State, and CUNY guidelines.
+The final plan allows sufficient flexibility to adjust as circumstances in the fall dictate.
+The plan includes current public health guidelines with six feet of social distancing as well as the CDC's recently reduced three feet of social distance.
+The College will require weekly surveillance testing for unvaccinated individuals.
 Social distancing measures, mandatory face coverings, and sanitization/hand hygiene are also required to provide a safe, high-quality experience for working and learning.

 The original plan was submitted to CUNY on August 20, 2020, and was approved on August 26, 2020.
 The plan was implemented but has evolved as necessary based on guidance from public health and government authorities.
-Amendments to the original plan for the Fall 2021 semester are submitted June 15, 2021, for CUNY’s approval.
-Jacqueline Clark, Campus COVID-19 Coordinator and SVP of Administration and Finance, will oversee the operation and liaison to CUNY and other external constituents.
+Amendments to the original plan for the fall 2021 semester were submitted on June 15, 2021 for CUNY’s approval.
+Jacqueline Clark, campus COVID-19 coordinator and senior vice president of Administration and Finance, will oversee operations and liaise with CUNY and other external constituents.

-MEC guidelines and responsibilities for the campus follow CUNY’s guidelines that incorporate a broad range of risk-mitigation strategies to support the reopening of our campus, including density reductions strategies; screening, testing, contact tracing; academic calendar adjustments to address population migration risks and physical modification to our environment.
+MEC’s guidelines and responsibilities for the campus community follow CUNY’s guidelines, which incorporate a broad range of risk-mitigation strategies to support the re-opening of our campus, including density reduction strategies; screening, testing, and contact tracing; academic calendar adjustments to address population migration risks; and physical modifications to our environment.

-This plan is established to set precise requirements for using face coverings: expectations for physical distancing, cleaning personal spaces, contact tracing; and, testing initiatives following federal, state, and local guidance.
+This plan is established to set precise requirements for using face coverings; expectations for physical distancing; cleaning personal spaces; contact tracing; and, testing initiatives following federal, New York State, and local guidance.

-We are in a rapidly changing environment; therefore, these guidelines are subject to change.
-Notifications will be made to the campus community if that happens.
+We are in a rapidly changing environment, therefore, these guidelines are subject to change.
+The campus community will be notified if that occurs.

-Employees will be transitioning to campus through the summer under their division’s plans.
+Employees will be transitioning to on-campus work throughout the summer under their division’s plans.
 However, it is expected that all employees will return to campus full-time as of Monday, August 2, 2021.